Mem-Rec: Memory Efficient Recommendation System using Alternative Representation: Experiments

 \subsection{Efficiency (RQ4)}

-As previously discussed, state-of-the-art recommendation systems like DRLM have large embedding tables typically of the order of 100s of GBs\cite{robe}.
-Random sparse accesses to these embedding table entries dominate the DLRM inference latency \cite{ke2019recnmp}.
+As previously discussed, state-of-the-art recommendation systems have large embedding tables typically of the order of 100s of GBs \citep{robe}.
+Random sparse accesses to these embedding table entries dominate the DLRM inference latency \citep{ke2019recnmp}.
 As explained in \cite{deeprecsys} commercial scale DLRM models have 10s of embedding tables each having millions of entries.
-In a typical commercial deployment, an inference request performs pooling over 10s to 100s of the embedding entries \cite{deeprecsys}.
+In a typical commercial deployment, an inference request performs pooling over 10s to 100s of the embedding entries \citep{deeprecsys}.

-To evaluate the performance of MEM-REC on a server class CPU, we configured a micro-benchmark that represents the \textit{RM2} configuration of DLRM model \cite{deeprecsys} and has a pooling factor of 120 (average pooling factor reported in \cite{deeprecsys}).
+To evaluate the performance of MEM-REC on a server class CPU, we configured a micro-benchmark that represents the \textit{RM2} configuration of DLRM model \citep{deeprecsys} and has a pooling factor of 120 (average pooling factor reported in \cite{deeprecsys}).
 We use the embedding tables which are of the same size (96GB) as that used by the Mlperf DLRM Criteo TB benchmark.
-Similarly, for MEM-REC, we use the embedding table of size 46 MB that can generate an iso-quality model as discussed in section~\ref{sec:model_compression} and with the same access profile.
-We ran our benchmark on a 40-Core IceLake server \cite{icelake} running at 2.7GHz with 204 GB/s memory bandwidth available and our results show that MEM-REC performs $3.3\times$ faster embedding on average than the DLRM baseline.
+Similarly, for MEM-REC, we use the embedding table of size 46 MB that can generate an iso-quality model as discussed in Section~\ref{sec:model_compression} and with the same access profile.
+We ran our benchmark on a 40-Core IceLake server \footnote{Intel {IceLake} Specs, https://www.intel.in/content/www/in/en/products/platforms/details/ice-lake-sp.html} running at 2.7GHz with 204 GB/s memory bandwidth available and our results show that MEM-REC performs $3.3\times$ faster embedding on average than the DLRM baseline.

-To better understand the performance implications of using different cache sizes, we also analyze MEM-REC's sensitivity to cache size by using Sniper multi-core simulator \cite{sniper}.
-We run the DLRM baseline and MEM-REC for different cache sizes to compare them on the basis of the total number of cycles taken, LLC miss rate and DDR bandwidth.
+To better understand the performance implications of using different cache sizes, we also analyze MEM-REC's sensitivity to cache size by using Sniper multi-core simulator \citep{sniper}.
+We compare DLRM baseline and MEM-REC for different cache sizes using the total number of cycles taken, LLC miss rate and DDR bandwidth.
 Table ~\ref{table:efficiency} shows that as the size of last-level caches grows, MEM-REC's cache misses and memory bandwidth requirement shrink leading to up to $3.4\times$ better embedding time.